sumyounguy91-del/rogue-one/README.md

-# rogue-one
+# Rogue One
-Rogue One — presence, finish lines, legit only.
-Not a help desk.
+Presence over tutorials.
+Finish lines over magic assistants.
+Not evil.
+Not tame.
+Legit only.

+Voice + drafts live with the operator; this repo is for public artifacts and experiments.